John C. F. Tillson: World War II

 In 1942 he took command of the 8th Cavalry Regiment and then commanded the 12th Cavalry Regiment.
 Later that year he was given command of the reconnaissance troop of the 95th Infantry Division.

 In April 1943 he was assigned as Operations Officer of the 42nd Infantry Division and served with that division in the European theatre.

 Post WWII

 He commanded the 1st Battalion, 5th Infantry Regiment, the 1st Battalion, 16th Infantry Regiment and the 242nd Infantry Regiment during the Allied occupation of Austria.

 From 1953 to 1954 he commanded the 2nd Armored Cavalry Regiment in West Germany.

 In 1955 he attended the Army War College.

 From 1958 to 1960 he worked at The Pentagon, first in the Civil Affairs Directorate and then as Special Assistant to the Director, Joint Staff.

 In 1960 he served as operations officer for I Corps in South Korea.

 In 1961 he served as Senior Army Advisor at the Naval War College.

+In 1963 he was Deputy Commanding Brigadier General at Fort Dix, NJ.